 The U.S. Agency of Toxic Substances and Disease Registry (ATSDR) monitors groups of people exposed to TCE in drinking water in Michigan, Indiana, Illinois, Pennsylvania, and Arizona.
 They document some of the health effects found in people exposed to TCE, as compared to others in the general U.S. population.
-They have found higher levels of diabetes in people exposed to TCE, but did not distinguish between type 1 and type 2; unfortunately no other studies on TCE and diabetes have been done (Davis et al. 2005).
+They have found higher levels of diabetes in people exposed to TCE, but did not distinguish between type 1 and type 2 (Davis et al. 2005).